alamine53/myhugowebsite/content/_index.md

 {{< figure class="avatar" src="/avatar.png" alt="avatar">}}

 I am a Machine Learning Engineer at Mark Cuban Companies, developing data-based tools for basketball coaching.
-Previously, I worked at the IMF's Risk Unit in Washington D.C, where I helped build and operate crisis prediction models for macro risk management and contingency planning.
+Previously, I worked at the IMF's Risk Unit in Washington D.C, where I helped build crisis prediction models for risk management and contingency planning.

 I am a graduate of the American University of Beirut and hold a Master's of Arts in Applied Economics from Georgetown University.
-My work focuses on predictive modeling, time series forecasting, and statistics.
-I am interested in topics related to organizational success in the context of macroeconomics and sports.

-Prior to specializing in economics, I was a national basketball player.
-I represented Team Lebanon U18 at FIBA Asia 2010 where we fell to China in the quarter final.
-Here are [my stats](https://basketball.asia-basket.com/player/Ramzy-Al-Amine/Lebanon/Lebanese-U18-National-Team/204964) from that tournament.
+Prior to specializing in economics, I was a national basketball player for Team Lebanon U18.
+Here are [my stats](https://basketball.asia-basket.com/player/Ramzy-Al-Amine/Lebanon/Lebanese-U18-National-Team/204964) from FIBA Asia 2010.

 ## Sports Articles